vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Get list data

-With a second simple GET call we receive the actual list data.
-The actual command is sent in the query (Name of table and sorting).
-With the result we make use of the "pandas" lib.
-The columns of the table and each record are turned into collections and just formatted by use of this external library with one single easy call "pandas.DataFrame(...)".
+To get the list data, we use another simple `GET` call.
+We send the command in the query (name of table and sort order).
+After we get the result, we turn the columns and rows of the table into collections.
+We print the formatted table by using the `pandas` library: `pandas.DataFrame(...)`.

 {% highlight python %}
 # Get data of a list